 Surface water samples will be taken at all 22 stations during April breakup when the river is at low flow and then again during July when the river is heavily used and is at high flow.
 Monitors will face upstream while collecting water samples.
 Monitors will take water samples by inverting the bottles to six inches below water line then turning the bottle upright to collect the sample at that water level.
 They will ensure that they are not downstream of any boats or other river obstacles that may be adding concentrated products into the water column.
 Samples collected in the main stem of the Kenai River, unless otherwise noted on the data collection sheet for safety reasons, will be collected at least 10 feet away from the riverbank.
 Samples from a tributary stream will be collected upstream of the mixing zone with the Kenai River.

 Each sample bottle will be labeled with a unique sample number, sample site name, analysis to be performed, date and time, and initials of the person collecting the sample.
-SGS will provide and prepare all uncontaminated testing sample bottles for each site and will be available at the Soldotna Wastewater Treatment Plant to accumulate all water samples as the Monitors bring them into the Treatment Lab and document and prepare samples for immediate travel to their Anchorage laboratory.
+SGS will provide and prepare all uncontaminated testing sample bottles for each.
 See Section B3, Sampling Handling and Custody Requirements, for details on how the samples will be prepared and handled for transport.

 The recommended time for sampling is morning so that samples can be analyzed in the early afternoon at the Soldotna Wastewater Treatment Plant and prepared for travel and subsequent analysis at the SGS in Anchorage.
 At the sampling stations located in the tidal areas of the Kenai River, samples will be taken during outgoing tide to obtain river water rather than tidally influenced salt water.